gfamanso/maispratiecodifica/README.md

 * Estruturas de Controle:

-    - Condicional: if, else if, else, switch
+    - Condicional: if, else if, else

     - Repetição: for, while